oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

 ## Task 7: Create Activity to Assign Trainings

-In this task, you will create a Send Email Activity to send an email to the New Hire after completion of requiredtrainings.

 1. From the Activities palette, drag a **Human Task - Create** Activity into the Diagram Builder area and drop it below the **Trainings for Full-Time Employee** activity.

    ![Create activity to assign trainings](./images/assign-trainings1.png " ")